 So to reduce tick populations, you need to reduce the rodent populations, or at least, use the rodents’ natural instincts to help you reduce ticks.
 Rodents will naturally gather bedding to line their nests.
 Give them some!!
 Buy a case of Damminix tubes and place them around your property 2 times a year.
 A box of 24 tubes will treat a 2-acre parcel.
 It costs $75, so if you have 1 acre, one box will last you for a year (use half in spring, half in fall).

-Mice and other rodents gather the cotton balls to use for their bedding and the pesticide in it kills any ticks the mice carry, so the rodents don't serve as a disease vector to you or your children!
-Place the tubes in the crevices of stone walls, under tree roots and under pachysandra, places where rodents live (I have them in my garage-yuck, I put the tubes there as well).
+Mice and other rodents gather the cotton balls to use for their bedding and the pesticide in it kills any ticks the mice carry, so the rodents don’t serve as a disease vector to you or your children!
+Place the tubes in the crevices of stone walls, under tree roots and under pachysandra, places where rodents live (that could include your garage, basement, or attic).
 My next door neighbor has three little children and a small dog and together we get a box of these tubes twice a year (together we have 2 acres) and we place them in such a way that kids and dogs never see them.
 Keep checking yourself and your kids for ticks, but this works. http://www.amazon.com/Damminix-27203-Tick-Tube-24-Pack/dp/B000OWB7ME/ref=sr_1_1?ie=UTF8&qid=1367250376&sr=8-1&keywords=damminix+tick+tubes